Aircraft in fiction: Sopwith Camel

 The First World War Sopwith Camel fighter features prominently in the Biggles stories of W. E. Johns such as the collections: The Camels Are Coming (1932), and Biggles of the Camel Squadron (1934).

 The 1934 novel Winged Victory by Victor M. Yeates features the Sopwith Camel in action during the Great War.

 Sopwith Camels appear in the 2013 novel A Splendid Little War by Derek Robinson which depicts a fictional RAF unit – Merlin Squadron – flying Camels in support of the White forces during the Russian Civil War in 1919.

 Sopwith 1½ Strutter

-A 1/6 scale radio-controlled model of a Sopwith 1½ Strutter was constructed by Proctor Enterprises to appear in the ABC television series The Young Indiana Jones Chronicles episode "Attack of the Hawkmen" (1995) produced by George Lucas.

 A replica Sopwith 1½ Strutter featured in the 2006 film Flyboys, a drama about the Lafayette Escadrille.
 The replica, built in 1992, was purchased from a private museum in Alabama.

 Sopwith Pup

 The fictional RFC squadron in Derek Robinson's 1999 First World War novel Hornet's Sting flies the Sopwith Pup.

 Space Shuttle orbiter

-The Transformers Combaticon named Blast Off, the Autobot Sky Lynx, and Decepticon triple-changer Astrotrain all disguise themselves as Space Shuttle orbiters.

-In the 1979 James Bond film Moonraker the film opens with the disappearance during a routine transfer flight, on the back of a Boeing 747 (N905NA) still in its American Airlines bare metal livery, of the eponymous space shuttle, built and operated by the Drax Corporation.

 In Payne Harrison's 1990 novel Storming Intrepid, the shuttle Intrepid – one of four new shuttles built by the US government – is hijacked by its mission commander, who is a Russian agent.
 The plot revolves around American efforts to prevent the agent from landing the shuttle in the USSR with its advanced SDI system intact.

 In the 2000 film Space Cowboys, four retired astronauts launch into space aboard the shuttle Daedalus to repair a crippled Russian satellite.

 In Jon Amiel's 2003 film The Core, space shuttle Endeavour is sent off course by a disruption in the Earth's magnetic field, forcing it to land in the concrete-lined channel of the Los Angeles River.

 In the 2013 film Gravity, space shuttle Explorer is destroyed by an out of control satellite in the early portion of the film.